'Remarkable' baby home for the first time this Christmas

 Baby Isabelle spent the next two and half weeks at Auckland City Hospital's neonatal unit before shifting to North Shore Hospital's special care baby unit where she spent nearly two months.

-Yesterday the "feisty wee fighter" made the Cribbers' Christmas, moving home to join the family-of-four for the festive season.
+Yesterday the "feisty wee fighter" made the Cribbens' Christmas, moving home to join the family-of-four for the festive season.

-"It means the world that she is coming home in time for Christmas and we can finally be a family together in the same room," Cribbers said while holding back "tears of happiness".
+"It means the world that she is coming home in time for Christmas and we can finally be a family together in the same room," Cribbens said while holding back "tears of happiness".

 It was all the family could have asked for, she said, adding there had been time they didn't know if their baby girl would survive.